 Tyler was born in Tacoma and did most of his growing up in Hood River, Oregon and Bellingham, Washington.
 He leisurely ran track in middle school before getting more competitive at Sehome High School.
-His senior year he got to a part of first place state teams in cross country and swimming.
+His senior year he was part of first place teams at state in cross country and swimming.
 After graduating high school in 2009 he attended the University of Washington where he joined Club Northwest his junior year.
 Ever since "racing" his first tempo with the club, and being well beaten, he knew CNW would be a great place to train and improve.

 Waqar Shaikh - Vice President of Teams

 Waqar joined Club Northwest in June 2015 after moving from Tucson, AZ.
 He discovered his passion for running after running a local 10K in March 2012 and since then has been a regular on the roads, with some track events recently.
 He joined CNW for the camaraderie, running with other highly talented runners across different age groups and Tom's coaching.
 Besides running, he is an avid Roger Federer fan and follows tennis schedule pretty closely.